cdriehuys/chathandriehuys.com/content/posts/hugo-tailwind-and-netlify/index.md

 We set `command` to our nicely packaged `npm run build` script.
-The presence of a `package.json` file causes Netlify to install the packages by default, so we don't need to worry about that.
-We also set the `HUGO_BASE_URL` environment variable to `$DEPLOY_PRIME_URL` which contains the base URL of the Netlify site being deployed.
-This allows absolute permalinks to work in both the production build, and any branch deploys or deploy previews.
+The presence of a `package.json` file causes Netlify to install the packages by default, so we don't need to worry about that

 Finally, we pin a `HUGO_VERSION` since the `hugo` provided in the base image is most likely older than what we want.
 Netlify automatically [installs the pinned